markredito/audiotranscription/README.md

-# README for "Audio Transcription using Whisper"
+# "Audio Transcription using Whisper"

 ---